 For a leisurely tour of Lake Estes rent a foot-powered paddle boat at the marina.
 Or plan a fishing trip or floating picnic on a pontoon boat, also available at the marina.
 Sailboards are fun and colorful gliding across the water, but the water is cold and wet suits are needed.
 Fishing boats with small engines are allowed on Lake Estes, and a wakeless speed maintained at all times.

-Lake Estes Marina rents 5 passenger fishing boats, 7 & 9 passenger pontoon boats, 4 passenger paddle boats, canoes, and 1 & 2 person kayaks for fees ranging from $18 to $55 per hour.
+Lake Estes Marina rents 5 passenger fishing boats, 7 & 9 passenger pontoon boats, 4 passenger paddle boats, stand-up paddleboards, canoes, and 1 & 2 person kayaks for fees ranging from $18 to $55 per hour.

 Private boats require a Lake Estes Boat Permit for $5/day, and vehicles require a day use fee of $5.
 All boats should launch from the area next to the Marina.